 Forthcoming: Writing and mixed media projects, including her PhD project at Goldsmiths.
 She also continues to work on essays and poetry.

-Forthcoming: Poetry in Disabled People Destroy Science Fiction Special Issue, Uncanny Magazine.
+Forthcoming: One poem in Disabled People Destroy Science Fiction Special Issue, Uncanny Magazine.

 Forthcoming: Pages from Indigenous Species and an essay in the Routledge Handbook of Disability Activism.

 "body enters a show" (essay) for The Gallery of Modern Art, Glasgow, "This Exhibition Has Been Cancelled" zine, Fall 2017.